Subject (Course): International Marketing. Syllabus:

 Sample of the subject - International Marketing:

-Subject Description - (International Marketing).
+Subject Description: (International Marketing).

 There are many definitions of marketing.
 The better definitions are focused on customer orientation and satisfaction of customer needs.
 International Marketing has been defined as the matching of the company resources to foreign customer needs in the context of achieving business goals.
-In layman's terms; it is the best way of using company resources to satisfy the needs of foreign customers to the greatest benefit of the enterprise.
+In a layman's terms; it is the best way of using company resources to satisfy the needs of foreign customers to the greatest benefit of the enterprise.
 From another viewpoint, International Marketing is the process of getting a product/service from the manufacturer to a customer in a foreign country.

 The correct definition of the marketing mix or 4P's (Product, Price, Promotion, and Place) will be fundamental to enter the target markets successfully we identify.

 Some commentators will increase the mix to the '5 Ps', to include people.
-Others will increase the mix to '7 Ps', to include physical evidence (such as uniforms, facilities, or livery) and process (i.e. the whole customer experience).
+Others will increase the mix to '7 Ps', to include physical evidence (such as uniforms, facilities, or livery) and process (i.e., the whole customer experience).